Tepe Sialk

-Tepe Sialk (تپه سیلک) is a large ancient archeological site (a tepe, "hill, tell") in a suburb of the city of Kashan, Isfahan Province, in central Iran, close to Fin Garden.
+Tepe Sialk (تپه سیلک) is a large ancient archeological site (a tepe, "hill, tell") in a suburb of Kashan, Isfahan province, central Iran, close to the Fin Garden.
 The culture that inhabited this area has been linked to the Zayandeh River Culture.

 History

 A joint study between Iran's Cultural Heritage Organization, the Louvre, and the Institut Francais de Recherche en Iran also verifies the oldest settlements in Sialk to date to around 6000–5500 BC.
 The Sialk ziggurat was built around 3000 BC.